Vanessa-Kris/relaysms-homepage/README.md

 ## Contribution Guide

-We welcome contributions to RelaySMS!
+We welcome contributions to NewSMS!
 To contribute, please follow these steps:

 1. Fork the repository to your GitHub account.
 2. Clone the forked repository to your local machine.